-Students may obtain a Doctor of Philosophy Degree in either Geophysics or Geophysical Engineering.
-Both degrees have the same coursework and thesis requirements, as described below.
 Students are admitted into the PhD in Geophysics program.
-If, however, a student would like to obtain the PhD in Geophysical Engineering, the student must submit a request to the Department to change to the Doctor of Philosophy in Geophysical Engineering.
-The coursework and thesis topic must meet the following requirements.
-Note that these requirements are in addition to those associated with the PhD in Geophysics.
+If a student would like to obtain the PhD in Geophysical Engineering, the student must submit a request to the Department to change to the Doctor of Philosophy in Geophysical Engineering.
+The coursework and thesis topic must meet the following additional requirements: